It’s not a typical trial. Lawyers in the Trump impeachment case will argue big constitutional questions.

 Because the Constitution allows the Senate to impose the additional punishment of disqualification from office, Cooper writes, “that punishment can be imposed only on former officers.”

-In addition to challenging the process of trying a former president, Trump’s lawyers will argue that his comments attacking the validity of the 2020 election and at the rally that preceded the siege are protected by the First Amendment.
+In addition to challenging the process of trying a former president, Trump’s lawyers will argue that his comments attacking the validity of the 2020 election and at the rally before the siege are protected by the First Amendment.

 Shortly before the attack on Jan.
 6 that resulted in five deaths, Trump, in a rally at the Ellipse park near the White House, called on his supporters to “fight like hell” and to march down Pennsylvania Avenue to stop lawmakers from certifying the election of his rival, President Biden.

 Trump’s fiery words to the crowd might not rise to the level of incitement in a traditional courtroom under the First Amendment, constitutional scholars say.
-But the same legal protections do not apply at an impeachment trial, where the former president is accused of violating his oath as a public official.
+But the same legal protections do not apply at an impeachment trial, where Trump is accused of violating his oath as a public official.

 There’s a difference between what is impeachable and what is illegal.
 First Amendment experts distinguished between a political impeachment process and a criminal legal proceeding in a courtroom, where they said it might be difficult to successfully prosecute the president for riling up the crowd before the riot.

 The case that Trump’s efforts to subvert the election results and encourage insurrection “contributed to this unprecedented attack on one of the branches of government is strong,” said Suzanne Nossel, chief executive of the nonprofit PEN America who writes about free speech.
 “You have the president of the United States basically saying, ‘Have at it.’ ”

 In impeaching Trump before he left office last month, the House charged the former president with a single count of “inciting violence against the Government of the United States.”
 The Constitution says the president can be impeached by the House and convicted by the Senate for “high crimes and misdemeanors.”